Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wood Tarver Financial

 As a fee-only firm, Wood Tarver does not receive commissions from any third parties.
 This prevents a potential conflict of interest.
-A fee-based firm, which would accept commissions from the sale of certain financial products, may be subject to situation like that.
+A fee-based firm, which would accept commissions from the sale of certain financial products, may be subject to situations like that.

 Wood Tarver Financial Background